 It is legal to have a child through a surrogate in England and Wales.
 However you cannot profit from advertising or arranging a surrogate.
-You should not pay someone to be your surrogate, but you may be expected to cover reasonable expenses of the surrogate such as: treatment costs and any loss of earnings.
+You should not pay someone to be your surrogate, but you may be expected to cover reasonable expenses of the surrogate such as: treatment costs, legal costs and any loss of earnings.

 Surrogate mothers will have the right to 52 weeks maternity leave and have the option to return to their job after their maternity leave.
 Intended parents may have the right to adoption leave or parental leave, but only one parent will be able to take adoption leave.
 If there are two parents, then the other may be entitled to paternity leave.

 When the child is born, under English and Welsh law the surrogate will automatically be the legal mother of the child.
 If the surrogate is married or in a civil partnership, then their partner will be the other parent of the child initially.

 The intended parents will need to apply for a parental order within six months of the child being born, in order to become the legal parents of the child.
 Married or civil partnership couples are able to apply for a parental order.
 For single parents the law is a little more complex.